AkiSchmatzler/PacMan-like-graphs/README.md

 # PAC-Man like graphs
-### This project is part of the Data structure and algorithms class at the University of Strasbourg
+### This project is part of the second Data structure and algorithms class (SDA2) at the University of Strasbourg   (4th Semester)
 *(see assignement description (In french))*

 ## Presentation